frochet/tcpls_conext21/README.md

 ## Regenerate Results

 You may want to use docker and ubuntu 20.04 to reproduce those results.
-Install docker and pull a unbuntu 20.04.
+Install docker and pull a ubuntu 20.04.

 ```
  docker run -it --rm --privileged -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix <IMAGE>